Lithill/Brain-Worms/README.md

 ## Credits

 * Thanks are given to [CodeBrainer](https://www.codebrainer.com/blog/contact-form-in-javascript) for their tutorial on building working forms.
-* Thanks are given to [W3Schools](https://www.w3schools.com/js/js_json_objects.asp) for their information on JSON Object Literals.
+* Thanks are given to [Catalin Pit](https://catalins.tech/store-array-in-localstorage/) for their tutorial on local storage.

 ### Code Used